Akipe/msteams-talkscript/README.md

-# teamtalkscript
+# msteams-talkscript

 A script write with AutoHotkey language, for mute / unmute Microsoft Teams, when his window is not focus.
 Current key is **F4**, but you can change it in the script.
 The Teams call window need to be open, but he don't has to be focus.

 There is two version :
-- *teamstalkscript_simple* for using key like the current Teams implementation.
+- *msteams_talkscript_simple* for using key like the current Teams implementation.
-- *teamstalkscript_pushtotalk* for active mic only when key is pressed.
+- *msteams_talkscript_pushtotalk* for active mic only when key is pressed.

 ## How to use